KubaSzostak/ivt/README.md

 ## Web application

-Use Your favorite web browser on desktop or mobile decice
+Use Your favorite web browser on desktop or mobile device

 http://kubaszostak.github.io/ivt/